EQAR/deqar-docs/docs/data_submission.md

 The Sandbox is reached through separate links:

-* To test the manual and CSV submission, go to the Sandbox Administrative Interface at: <https://admin.sandbox.deqar.eu/>
+* To test the manual and CSV submission, go to the Sandbox Administrative Interface at: <{{ deqar.sandbox.admin }}/>
-* To test API submission, go to the Sandbox Submission API at: <https://backend.sandbox.deqar.eu/submissionapi/v1/submit/report>
+* To test API submission, go to the Sandbox Submission API at: <{{ deqar.sandbox.backend }}/submissionapi/v2/submit/report>
-* To see what your records will eventually look like on the public site, go to the Sandbox Public Interface at: <https://sandbox.deqar.eu/>
+* To see what your records will eventually look like on the public site, go to the Sandbox Public Interface at: <{{ deqar.sandbox.frontend }}/>

 The Sandbox is an identical copy of the live system.
 The entire data of the live site is copied over to the Sandbox every night.
 Thus, your login and password are the same as in your DEQAR account—unless you have made changes within the last 24 hours.
 You can also reset or change your password in the Sandbox, but it will be overwritten by the next day.